jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/guide_configuration.rst

 A "version" configuration value is required.
 Specifying a version constraint ensures that your code will not be affected by a breaking change made to the service.
-For example, when using Amazon S3, you can lock your API version to ``2006-03-01``.
+For example, when using |S3|, you can lock your API version to ``2006-03-01``.

 .. code-block:: php